Powerful Training-Free Membership Inference Against Autoregressive Language Models: Analysis

 \section{Analysis}

-Beyond comparing against baselines, we analyze when and why EZ-MIA succeeds or fails.\footnote{Analysis experiments in this section use XSum with fully fine-tuned GPT-2-XL (1.5B parameters) and 1k members/1k non-members.
-We use GPT-2-XL here to demonstrate that qualitative findings hold across model scales; the larger model also exhibits stronger memorization, making failure mode analysis more informative.} We examine how the membership signal evolves during training and characterize the conditions under which our method is most and least effective.
+Beyond comparing against baselines, we analyze when and why EZ-MIA succeeds or fails.
+We examine how the membership signal evolves during training and characterize the conditions under which our method is most and least effective.